-A Major Crash Investigator (MCI) is an officer trained to conduct a thorough crash investigation and scene reconstruction whenever a fatality or serious injury has occurred.
-The Cape Coral Police Department currently has two MCIs, both are assigned to the Nighttime Traffic Unit.
-A Major Crash Investigator must attend the Basic At-Scene Traffic Crash Investigation Course and the Advanced Traffic Crash Investigation Course before even being assigned to the Unit, and will complete additional advanced training such as crash scene reconstruction using laser mapping.
+A Traffic Homicide Investigator must attend specialized traffic crash investigation training and demonstrate investigative skills along with a strong proficiency in advanced mathematics prior to assignment to the unit.
+During this specialized assignment, the investigator will complete additional advanced training to increase his or her knowledge.
 The coursework required to effectively conduct a major crash investigation is intensive and heavily reliant on physics and mathematics.
 Continuing education is required to become proficient in the many aspects of crash reconstruction, with specialties in commercial vehicles, pedestrians, motorcycles, forensic mapping, and automotive technologies possible for the investigators.
-There is no required recertification training for Major Crash Investigators, however, they must continually demonstrate proficiency and depth of knowledge as they are considered specialists in the Department and regarded as expert witnesses in the court system.
+There is no required recertification training for a Traffic Homicide Investigator, however, they must continually demonstrate proficiency and depth of knowledge as they are considered specialists in the department and regarded as expert witnesses in the court system.